Laboratory-Imaging/documents/README.md

-# Miscellaneous documents related to NIS-Elements software
+# Acquisition Guides for NIS-Elements

 - [Ti2 Wellplate applications](Ti2_Wellplate_Apps/README.md) - describes how to setup a system with Nikon Ti2 microscope for applications working with wellplates